How Do I Introduce My Puppy To More Challenging Commands?

 WhatsApp

-So you've mastered the basic commands with your adorable puppy, but now you're eager to take their to the next level.
-You're wondering, how do I introduce my puppy to more commands?
+So you've mastered the basic commands with your adorable , but now you're eager to take their training to the next level.
+You're wondering, how do I introduce my puppy to more challenging commands?
 It's natural to want to expand their repertoire and watch them grow, and luckily, there are a few simple steps you can take to achieve this.
-By building on the foundation you've already established, providing clear and consistent guidance, and gradually increasing the difficulty, you'll have your pup confidently tackling more advanced commands in no time.
+By building on the foundation you've already established, providing clear and consistent guidance, and gradually increasing the difficulty, you'll have your pup confidently tackling more commands in no time.

 Basic Training Foundation